spieglt/Cloaker/README.md

 $ make -j8
 ```

 More documentation on the `configure` command can be found [here](https://doc.qt.io/qt-5/configure-options.html), and all the options can be seen by running `~/Qt/5.15.2/Src/configure -h`.
-Other helpful resources are the page on [Linux deployment](https://doc.qt.io/qt-5/linux-deployment.html) and [X11 requirements](https://doc.qt.io/qt-5/linux-requirements.html).
+Other helpful resources are the pages on [Linux deployment](https://doc.qt.io/qt-5/linux-deployment.html) and [X11 requirements](https://doc.qt.io/qt-5/linux-requirements.html).

 **Windows only:** install Visual Studio 2019 Community (including the `Desktop development with C++` feature), launch the `x64 Native Tools Command Prompt` (found in `Start Menu > Visual Studio 2019`) and compile Qt statically with something like:
 ```